rubyguides

 # => 45.97

 &:last calls .last on each [key, value] pair — which returns the value.
 Exactly what you need.
+The shorthand is concise but only works when you are summing the value portion of each pair directly.

-Summing with Initial Value
+Summing with initial value

 Pass an initial value as the first argument: